stonecharioteer/blog/_posts/authorization-using-oso.rst

 .. todo::

-    * Explain how to use Oso with Argparse
+    * Explain how to use Oso with Flask Login
     * Explain how to use Flask-Oso
-    * Explain how to use Oso with Flask Login
     * Explain how to use Oso with JWT Tokens
-    * Explain how to use Oso with OIDC
+    * Explain how to use Oso with OIDC (necessary?)
     * Explain how to use the new ``resource`` fields.

 ----------